 If you have no credit history or just hate the idea of a revolving credit card, then an Affirm loan may be right for you if you’re facing a large purchase without the cash to cover it.

-If you make your payments on time, an Affirm loan can help you build positive credit history.
+If you make your payments on time, an Affirm loan can help you build a positive credit history.

 This Affirm loans review should give you a good idea of how Affirm works and whether it’s right for you.

-As with any form of financing, you need to be careful how you use it.
+As with any form of financing, you need to be careful about how you use it.
 Financing might make sense for a major purchase like furniture, but don’t get into the habit of borrowing money for every purchase you make online.